dxl668/PHTScfDNA/README.md

 # PHTScfDNA
 [![DOI](https://zenodo.org/badge/642143482.svg)](https://zenodo.org/doi/10.5281/zenodo.10372574)

-The repository contains all the bash, R, and Rmd scripts necessary for data processing, analysis, and visualization for each figure of the paper
+The repository contains all the bash, R, and Rmd scripts necessary for data processing, analysis, and visualization for each figure of the paper: "Cell-free DNA Fragmentomics and Second Malignant Neoplasm Risk in Patients with PTEN Hamartomat Tumor Syndrome"

 The code should be ran as follows: